Sources: Web Summit will spin out its virtual conference software as a full-blown startup – TechCrunch

-Sources say Web Summit, the giant tech conference company which specialized in very large gatherings in cities like Lisbon, is poised to spin out its Hopin-like proprietary conference software as an independent startup.
+Sources say Web Summit, the giant tech conference company that specialized in very large gatherings in cities like Lisbon, is poised to spin out its Hopin-like proprietary conference software as an independent startup.
 Although it’s put out a statement today that it will be licensing its software to the United Nations Development Programme, I’ve spoken to well-placed sources who say the platform will be spun out as a separate company and will raise venture funding, the context being that similar virtual conference platforms have already achieved million and billion-dollar valuations.
 A spokesperson denied the claim.

-The software – which was first showcased at Collision in June 2020 and played host to 104,000 attendees at Web Summit in December 2020 – was initially designed to complement networking at physical events, but was flipped to work online after international travel was restricted for business and companies worldwide as a consequence of the COVID-19 pandemic.
+The software — which was first showcased at Collision in June 2020 and played host to 104,000 attendees at Web Summit in December 2020 — was initially designed to complement networking at physical events, but was flipped to work online after international travel was restricted for businesses and companies worldwide as a consequence of the COVID-19 pandemic.

 The United Nations Development Programme will be the first customer to run Web Summit’s conference software for its event — Istanbul Innovation Days, March 23-25.